-The temporary folder /tmp/serena\ra\agent\install (generated while an SDA agent is installed) may also be removed.
+The temporary folder /tmp/serena_ra_agent_install (generated while a DA agent is installed) may also be removed.

-• Software inventory information is less than 4MB and is written to:
+Software inventory information is less than 4MB and is written to: /var/opt/serena

-/var/opt/serena

 C++ Runtime Library Versions

 Ensure that you have the latest compatible C++ runtime libraries for the Dimensions CM executables to run correctly.
 This is normally the case for a newly installed OS but may not be after an upgrade.
 Consult the OS vendor if you need to obtain the correct versions.